-Companies considering doing business in Myanmar should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar, available on the DFAT website.
+Companies considering doing business in Myanmar should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar, available on the Australian Department of Foreign Affairs and Trade (DFAT)’s website.

 The Australian Government lifted travel and financial sanctions against Myanmar in July 2012, although an arms embargo has been maintained.
 As a consequence, Australian law currently prohibits to Myanmar:

-- The supply, sale or transfer of arms and related material.
+- The supply, sale or transfer of arms and related materiel.